-In addition, you will be expected to gain full familiarity (immediate recall) with the structures, names, one-lettercodes, and physicochemical properties of the 20 amino acids most commonly found in proteins.
+In addition, you will be expected to gain full familiarity (immediate recall) with the structures, names, one-letter-codes, and physicochemical properties of the 20 amino acids most commonly found in proteins.
 This information can be found in detail in chapter 2 of your text; it is summarized on the next page.
-This is an ideal project to begin on your first weekend of the semester.
+This is an ideal project to begin in your first week of the semester, and I hope you will be quite familiar with all of them by the middle of the second week.